kalamuna/kalastatic/docs/5-Integrations.md

 ### Kalastatic.module
 - Where does kalastatic live?
 - Including of Drupal assests
-- Serving KS through drupal
+- Serving KalaStatic assets through Drupal
 	- Permissions for styleguide/prototype

 ## Drupal 7